JennEYoon/datasciY/logs/logs-9.25.2020.md

   * Check back with Meetup, small group.
   * Sent invitation to WCC to join Nov Meetup fastai beginning.
 Maybe send 1 more remider on Monday before?
   * Hacktoberfest -- not going to make it this year, OK too much else to pay attention to.
+  * Say hello to Elise from WWC NOVA.
   \-\-\-
   * House - Jon postponed to Nov 6 Friday.
 Wrap up soon.
   * Garden - plants move this week, front mow.